As an importer, you must aware of the Assessable value, CIF value, and other value calculations.

 Therefore why here I covered everything you need to know.

 Carefully check the calculation provided in this article, If you have any queries please ask in the comment box.

 Hello, friends welcome to another fresh article of “IndianCustoms.Info”.
-Here in this article, I explained how to calculate Assessable value, IGST Value, customs duty, and Landed value.
+This article explains how to calculate the Assessable value, IGST Value, customs duty, and Landed value.

 Once when I search on google to know the latest method to calculate AV.
 I did not find any updated calculation method.

 After checking lots of sites, I came to know that all the sites providing an old method of calculating the assessable value.